-The public liability cover provided by RMP is a blanket cover catering for the 'usual activities' of the authority.
-Hiring inflatables is not uncommon to form part of a community activity so strictly speaking this could be deemed to form part of the authority's usual activities.
+The Public Liability cover provided by RMP caters for the 'usual activities' of the organisation.
+Hiring inflatables is not uncommon as a community activity and so could be deemed to form part of the organisation's usual activities.
+Clarification of cover should be established via the organisation's insurance broker or RMP representative prior to any activity proceeding involving the use of inflatable